 If you have an illness or injury that requires emergency care, Blount Memorial Hospital is located directly across Highway 321 from the main entrance to the College.
 If you go to the emergency room, you will have to pay for the visit or file with your insurance.
 This cost is not covered by your health fee.
 Call 865.981.8112 (Security) or 865.981.8002 (Staff Member on Duty) for assistance.

 The College will respond to cases of communicable illness on an individual basis in close consultation with an advising physician.
 Maryville College will not exclude persons with contagious illnesses from initial enrollment or access to College facilities or services unless a medically-based judgment by the consulting physicians and the College Medical Advisory Team establishes that exclusion or restriction is necessary to the welfare of the individual or other members of the College community.
-Any individual made aware of a communicable illness on campus is to consult with the Associate Dean of Students regarding College procedures and proper health care.
+Any individual made aware of a communicable illness on campus is to consult with the Assistant Dean of Students regarding College procedures and proper health care.
 Confidentiality will be strictly observed.
 For further information, call 865.981.8215.

 The following paragraphs will provide you with an overview of what to expect from the Information Technology Department and how to get plugged in to the College’s campus network.